lemon polenta cake

 - zest and juice from 1 lemon

-1. Beat the butter until fluffy with an electric hand-held mixer or in the bowl of a standing mixer with a paddle attachment.
+2. Beat the butter until fluffy with an electric hand-held mixer or in the bowl of a standing mixer with a paddle attachment.
 Add the sugar and beat it in well.
 Add eggs, one at a time, beating continuously.
-The mixture will curdle horribly at this point – in fact it will resemble scrambled eggs gone horribly wrong – but ignore it, the cake will come out fine nevertheless.
+The mixture may curdle horribly at this point – in fact it might look like scrambled eggs gone awfully wrong – but ignore it, the cake will come out fine nevertheless.

-3. Transfer the mix into a 20cm tin, buttered and lined with baking parchment.
+4. Transfer the mix into the prepared tin.
 Smooth the surface with a spatula.